 • Give relevant supporting details.
 What’s relevant?
 Give value with every detail.
 Eliminate everything that does not give value.

 • Details support, prove, clarify, explain, and give information about the topic sentences.
-If all else fails… focus on “prove it.”
+If all else fails, simply focus on “proving it.”
 For centuries kids have said “prove it.”
 Having to prove something makes sense to them.
 “I had fun at the park.”
 Prove it.
 “Okay.
 I went with my best friend.
 We played soccer.
 My mom made a great picnic.
 I REST MY CASE.”

-• Do not make the details sound like a list.
+• Do not make the details sound like a list of details.

-• Have the conclusion readdress the prompt and more explicitly state the thesis.
+• Have the conclusion readdress the prompt and reemphasize or repeat the thesis statement.

 • Uses Standard English grammar, mechanics, and sentence structure.
 Use formal language.
 Students are not talking to their buddy out on the playground.

 • Don’t generalize.
-Compare “Peace would be good.”
-Vs. “Elimination of all war, hatred, and intolerance would be fantastic.”
+Compare these two sentences, one general and one specific: “Peace would be good.” vs. “The elimination of war, hatred, and intolerance would be incredible.”

-• Have paragraphs end with a conclusion sentence.
-Beginning, middle ending… beginning, middle…
+• Make sure paragraphs end with a conclusion sentence or some form of connecting sentence.
+Beginning, middle ending… beginning, middle, ending!

 • Every sentence should either be “simple and concise” or “a work of art.”
 Alternate between these two types of sentences.